foundance/foundance-docs/docs/tutorial-basics/add-cofounders.md

 ---
-sidebar_position: 2.3
+sidebar_position: 4
 ---

 import BrowserWindow from '../../src/components/BrowserWindow';
 import Highlight from '../../src/components/Highlight';

-# Look for a team
+# Building Your Team

 Working alone is not as fun as working with co-founders, and research tells us that it is not as successful wither.
 So let’s find you a cofounder to share the journey with!